shamimice03/DevOps-Tools-Installation-Script/README.md

 bash <script-name.sh>
 ```

-After ruuning a script logout from you system for once and then login to the system.
+After running a script `logout` from you system for once and then `login` to the system.